sakesayso/sakescript/README.md

 }
 ```

-Note: use `uuidgen` or similar to generate an actually unique UUID.
+Note: We recommend to use `uuidgen` or similar to generate an actually unique UUID.

-### Tags
+### Recommended Content Tags

-Alongside JLPT levels, SakeScript supports a set of tags to categorize content.
-It is recommended to use at least one JLPT level tag and one content tag.
+Alongside JLPT levels (N1-N5), SakeScript supports arbitrary tags to categorize content.
+We recommend to use one JLPT level tag and at least one content tag.

 Non-fiction content should use the following tags:
 - **AME** - for arts, media, entertainment
 - **TEC** - for technology, internet
 - **SCI** - for science, environment
-- **MED** - for health, medical
+- **MED** - for health, medical, fitness
-- **SPO** - for sports
+- **SPO** - for sports, esports
 - **LIF** - for lifestyle, leasure
 - **POL** - for politics, society
-- **BIZ** - for finance, business, economics
+- **BIZ** - for finance, business, economics, military

 Fiction content should use the following tags:
 - **ADV** - for adventure, exploration